oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 We define entities for each service and mark the entities as microservice entities.
 We also define relationships between entities, enums, and other options like pagination, service layer, etc. Please refer to JDL [Entities](https://www.jhipster.tech/jdl/entities-fields) and [relationships](https://www.jhipster.tech/jdl/relationships) documentation for more possibilities.

 Now, we are ready to run JHipster.
-Open a terminal window on the folder where you saved the JDL and run the below command.
+Open a terminal window on the folder where you saved the JDL and run the following command.

 ```bash
 jhipster jdl app.jdl --fork
 ```

 This will create the applications with all their entities and specified configurations.
-You should be able to see the gateway application in action by running the below command on the **store** folder.
+You should be able to see the gateway application in action by running the following command on the **store** folder.

 ```bash
 ./gradlew # starts the spring boot application